id2digital/Sentinel2Epcis/README.md

 - Nex/OS ERP System DAB Edition.
 - Nex/OS Logistics.

 This system is the intellectual property of Nomisma Sistemas and is licensed.
+Parts are the intellectual property of the University of Córdoba and Spanish Research Council (CSIC).
 However the EPCIS protocol implementation code is under public license.